mustafakarabag/LLMChameleon/README.md

 # LLMChameleon
 Repository for the paper "Do LLMs Strategically Reveal, Conceal, and Infer Information?
-A Theoretical and Empirical Analysis in The Chameleon Game" [Paper link] .
+A Theoretical and Empirical Analysis in The Chameleon Game" [Paper link](http://arxiv.org/abs/2501.19398).
 This repository contains gameplay code to make different LLMs play The Chameleon.

 The Chameleon is a commercial board game. **Please buy the game at [bigpotato.com/products/the-chameleon](bigpotato.com/products/the-chameleon)** .
 We provide a single game card to demonstrate the gameplay with LLMs.
 You can populate ChameleonCards.py with additional cards.